BruceEckel/functional_error_handling/Slides.md

 - Don’t know what exceptions will emerge
 - The function can start throwing new ones
 - C++ and Java tried *exception specifications*—didn't work
-- We need error-handling enforced through types
+- We need type-enforced error-handling

 ---
 ### 3. Exception Specifications Create a “Shadow Type System”